junxit/us-congress-bills-112/metadata.md

 - 2011-05-12 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 227 - 158 (Roll no. 321).(text: CR H3237)
 - 2011-05-12 — Passed/agreed to in Senate: Received in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S2972)
 - 2011-05-12 — Received in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S2972)
+- 2011-05-13 — Message on Senate action sent to the House.